mkamaldar/dual_cbf_esp32_experiments/README.md

 This repository contains the embedded experiments accompanying the paper

 > M. Kamaldar, _Extracting Exact Lie Derivatives Without Backpropagation:
-> A Dual Compiler for Neural Control Barrier Functions_,
+> A Dual Compiler for Neural Control Barrier Functions_,2026.
-> submitted to IEEE Transactions on Control Systems Technology, 2026.

 The paper introduces a dual-algebraic compiler that translates a trained neural control barrier function (CBF) into a self-contained C++ header